Devel0pmentHero/Q/README.md

 Every operation performed on the database, will end in the return of a specialized ``\Q\IResult``-instance which implements the ``\Traversable``-interface, thus removing the need of annoying while loops with "fetch_whatever()"-calls.

-Directly iterating over a result set will yield the values returned by the ``IResult::ToMap()``-method for each row in the result set.
+Directly iterating over a result set will yield the values returned by the ``ToMap()``-method for each row in the result set.
 ````PHP
 foreach(Q::Execute("SELECT ID, Name, Price FROM Shop.Products") as $Product) {
     print $Product["ID"], $Product["Name"];